ryan-mcclue/musings/tower-of-knowledge.md

 Flow of cache, is it check if from 8-way copy then L2 8-way or finish L1 entirely?
 If found, in L2 does it copy to L1?

+Microarchitecture will affect instruction latency and throughtput by implementation of execution and control units

 # Wearable
 5ATM is 5 atmospheres.
 1 atmosphere is about 10m (however calculated when motionless)